lee-zhg/intro-appid/README.md

 1. Click `Create`.

-## Step 2 - Configure the AppID Service and Add Users
+## Step 2 - Configure the IBM App ID Service and Add Users

 Once provisioned, initiate the service and enable the cloud directory.